Renew Chrome licenses

-If you have Chrome licenses with an annual subscription, such as Chromebox for meetings, single app Chrome kiosk device management, or Chrome Enterprise, you need to renew your licenses at the end of each annual term to continue using them.
+If you have Chrome licenses with an annual subscription, such as Chrome Enterprise or single app Chrome kiosk device management, you need to renew your licenses at the end of each annual term.
 Any licenses you bought with a perpetual subscription (covers the life of the device) don't need to be renewed.

 How do I renew my licenses?